pietroperona/mcp-server-template/README.md

 ├── tools/
 │   └── example_tools.py  # The 6 MCP tools
 ├── docs/             # Setup guides & troubleshooting
+│   ├── configuration.md  # Detailed configuration options
+│   ├── quick-start.md    # Getting started guide
+│   ├── README.md         # Overview of documentation
+│   └── troubleshooting.md # Common issues & solutions
 ├── main.py          # FastMCP server
 └── .env.example     # Configuration template
 ```

+Note: When your server runs, it may create directories that end with `_data/` (like `cache_data/`).
+These directories are automatically excluded from git via `.gitignore` as they contain runtime data that shouldn't be committed.

 ## Authentication Support